 the stuff that occupied my time long ago.

-To uncover the "truth" about the "The Crime of the Century," I even dreamed of joining the CIA.
+To uncover the "truth" about the "The Crime of the Century," I considered becoming a CIA agent.

 The Smirker's nest.